 Can I Work Part-Time and Still Receive Social Security Benefits?

-Yes, you can work part-time while receiving Social Security benefits.
-However, if you are below full retirement age, your benefits may be temporarily reduced based on your earnings.
+Indeed, it is possible to work part-time while collecting Social Security benefits.
+Nevertheless, if you haven’t reached full retirement age, your benefits might be temporarily diminished due to your income.

 ALSO, READ >>> 8 Tips for Successful Retirement Investing